Memorable Manitobans: Charles Gustav “Charlie” Thorson (1890-1966)

 Film animator, cartoonist, author.

-In 1935, he moved to Hollywood, California to work as a Disney Studios character designer.
+In 1935, he moved with his son to Hollywood, California where he worked as a Disney Studios character designer.
 He has been credited with the creation of Snow White, based on a Winnipeg waitress he had met in the 1920s.
 He also worked at Warner Brothers, and is credited there with the creation of Bugs Bunny and Elmer Fudd.
 In the 1940s he returned to Winnipeg where he created and drew the cartoon character Punkinhead, featured for many years in childrens’ booklets produced by Eaton’s.

-He retired to Vancouver, British Columbia in 1956 and died there on 7 August 1966.
+He retired to Haney, British Columbia in 1956 and died at Vancouver on 7 August 1966.
+He was buried in the Mountain View Cemetery.
 A collection of his artwork is held at the University of Manitoba Archives & Special Collections.

 See also: